mildmojo/buttons-are-cool-gateway/README.md

 Likely stuff:

-- Add websocket support with socket.io.
-Should be a piece of cake and way more responsive with individual button events.
 - Refactor the serial port code out of `index.js`.
 It's kinda ugly.
-- Add a testing mode that sends fake button mashing events.
 - Deprecate the XML button mappings in favor of `config.json` settings.

 Less-likely stuff: